supratik1/FuSION/Linux/README.md

      `make clean`

-2. If you also want to un-install the other libraries installed above, you can optionally run the following commands
+2. If you also want to un-install the other libraries installed above (while installing `fusion`), you can optionally run the following command

      `sudo apt remove libxml2 libxml2-dev libxml++2.6-dev z3 libz3-dev bison`